Available Psychology Scholarship Opportunities

 Deadline

 Students in good standing are eligible for nomination by a College of Psychology administrator or faculty member.
-Students may make application independently.
+Students may apply independently.
 The dollar amount of this scholarship varies and will be paid in the form of a tuition waiver.
-The scholarship will be awarded each year to the same student for the student’s duration in the program.
+The scholarship will be awarded each year to the same student for the student’s duration in the program if they remain in good academic standing.

 Background

 The Dr. Oscar Bekoff and Mrs. Beatrice Bekoff Endowed Scholarship is funded through an endowment provided by Dr. Oscar Bekoff and Mrs. Beatrice Bekoff.
-This fund is to be used to provide scholarships to outstanding Ph.D. students who are in financial need as determined by the Office of Enrollment and Student Services at Nova Southeastern University.
+This fund is to be used to provide scholarships to Ph.D. students who are in financial need as determined by the Free Application for Federal Student Aid (FAFSA).

 Eligibility

-The applicant must be a current doctor of philosophy program at the College of Psychology.
+The applicant must be a current Doctor of Philosophy (Ph.D.) program at the College of Psychology.
 Students currently on academic probation are not eligible during their period of probation.
 Students under review for Professional Standing related issues may be deemed ineligible until the resolution of their review.

-Letters of Recommendation must have the student’s last name and first name in the body of the email and on the actual submitted document or they may not be accepted.
-It is further required to list the scholarship(s) the student is being recommended to receive.
+The letters of recommendation must have the student’s last name and first name in both the body of the email and the submitted document or they may not be accepted.
+Additionally, the letter must specify the scholarship(s) for which the student is being recommended.

 One letter of recommendation may be submitted for multiple scholarship applications, but the names must be listed in the body of the document, or it will not be matched with the proper application(s).